xamarin/WebSharp/docs/getting-started/getting-started-websharp-electron-application.md

     using WebSharpJs.NodeJs;
     ```

     The `WebSharpJs` assembly provides the interaction with `Nodejs`.
-In this example we will be using the `WebSharpJs.NodeJS.Console` object to log our message to the console.
+In this example we will be using the `Console` object from the `NodeJS` namespace to log our message to the console.

 - Class `World` implementation